Radio-based Multi-Robot Odometry and Relative Localization

 \section{Problem formulation}

 In this Section, we define the challenge to be tackled and introduce the main components of our multi-robot localization system.
 In Section \ref{sec:relative}, we present our method to estimate the relative transformation between the odometry frames of the UAV and the UGV based on distance measurements.
 Both robots are equipped with UWB modules, which are placed in fixed locations relative to their body frame of reference.
-In Section \ref{sec:radar} we introduce the radar odometry module, and finally, in Section \ref{sec:posegraph}, we fuse all the available information in a pose graph optimization that computes the positions of both robots with respect to a common frame of reference.
+In Section \ref{sec:radar} we introduce the radar odometry module, and finally, in Section \ref{sec:posegraph}, we fuse all the available information in a pose graph used to compute the positions of both robots with respect to a common reference frame.